 HISTORY OF CHANUKAH

-Today at sundown, December 12th begins Chanukah.
-It is also spelled Hanukkah, meaning “dedication.”
+Today at sundown, December 10th, begins Chanukah.
+It is more widely spelled Hanukkah; both are a transliteration of the Hebrew word חֲנֻכָּה meaning “dedication.”
 This Jewish holiday traces its roots back more than 2,000 years.

-At that time the Jewish people were living under the oppressive government of the Syrian ruler Antiochus Epiphanes IV, (a rather ironic name — Epiphanes means “God made manifest”) who was a descendant of Seleucus, the general of Alexander the Great.
-During Antiochus’ rule, he forbade the reading of the Scriptures, circumcision, Sabbath observance, and a number of other religious practices.
-To further promote the “Hellenization” of Palestine, conforming it to Greek culture, he set up in the Temple of Jerusalem an altar dedicated to the Roman god Jupiter where swine were offered in sacrifice.
-This “Abomination of Desolation” caused the Jews to rebel in what became known as the Maccabean Revolt, and under the leadership of Judas Maccabeus “the Hammer” the Syrians were overthrown, and the Temple had all signs of paganism removed.
-The statue to Jupiter was ground to dust.
-A feast was instituted on 25 Kislew, 165 B.C. for the purification of the Temple.
-The story goes that light of the Temple was relit with only enough pure oil to last one day, but miraculously lasted for eight days, until more could be found.
+Under the leadership of Judas Maccabeus, “the Hammer,” the Syrians were overthrown, and the Temple had all signs of paganism removed.
+The statue of Jupiter was ground to dust.
+A feast was instituted on 25 Kislew, 165 B.C., for the Temple’s purification and re-dedication.
+The story goes that the light of the Temple was relit with only enough pure oil to last one day, but miraculously lasted for eight days until more could be found.
 The Festival of Lights is celebrated for eight days.